alon-redis/dataIntegrityPipeTransactionCpp/README.md

 # Redis Pipelining (normal + transaction) Concurrency Benchmark Utility

-###
+## short expanation about the execution files in this repo
+1. dataIntegrityPipelinedWithMultiExec.cpp
-dataIntegrityPipelinedWithMultiExec.cpp performs X SET/GET commands in pipeline + MULTI/INCR/EXEC sequance in the end of the pipeline
+   1. performs X SET/GET commands in pipeline + MULTI/INCR/EXEC sequance in the end of the pipeline

 ## Architectural Overview